swkc95/Python-Selenium-BDD-Demo/README.md

 # Python Selenium BDD Demo
 This project showcases basic capabilities of Selenium with Behave (BDD) framework, using the [Restful Booker Platform](https://automationintesting.online/) as its target.
-It also implements BehaveX for HTML reports and parallel test execution, along with API requests for creating test data.
+It also implements BehaveX for HTML reports and parallel test execution, contains basic Selenium Grid infrastructure and uses API requests for creating test data.

 ## Table of Contents
 - [Features](#features)